NixOS/nixos-hardware/purism/librem/5r4/README.md

 Running `nixos-install --system ./result --root /mnt` will copy the system to the MMC.
 Unless you're running on an aarch64 system, it will fail to activate or install the bootloader, however.
 You must do this manually.
+Remember to `sync` and `umount` the MMC on your host before proceeding.
 Get a shell on Jumpdrive, mount partitions there, and activate the system:

 ```console